Lead-weary Flint braces as Michigan shuts down its free bottled water sites

 Much-needed donations from Fort Wayne, Indiana, and Baltimore, Maryland, aren't expected at the church until the weekend — and contributions have already been dwindling as water crisis no longer grabs daily headlines.

-"The country thinks that the water is fine," Guarles added, "but the residents and the city of Flint do not trust what's being said."
+"The country thinks that the water is fine," Quarles added, "but the residents and the city of Flint do not trust what's being said."

 The state's decision to close the four remaining bottled water stations comes as Gov. Rick Snyder said Friday that strides have been made to reverse the high levels of lead that were found in the water supply.